Puh00/learnypy/README.md

 [![Product Name Screen Shot][product-screenshot]](https://python-chutor.netlify.app/)

-Python Chutor is a free site of Python visualisation tool with the aim to help novice programmers to understand the underlying structure of Python's memory model.
-It offers simple graph visualisations of the relations between objects and the solution is based on vanilla JavaScript which means no server is used, thereby offering lagless user experience and less risk for server-side errors.
+Python Chutor is a free site providing a Python visualisation tool with the aim of helping novice programmers understand the underlying structure of Python's memory model.
+It offers simple graph visualisation of the relations between objects and variables.
+The solution is based on vanilla JavaScript which means no server is used, thereby offering lagless user experience and less risk for server-side errors.

 <p align="right">(<a href="#top">back to top</a>)</p>